-Despite this, traceability systems do not support the segregation of catches by type of purse seine set.
+Despite this, traceability systems do not at the time of the site visit support the segregation of catches by type of purse seine set.
 The purse seine vessels utilise different fishing strategies when fishing for tunas.
-The majority of catches of Echebastar group vessels in recent years emanate from purse seine sets made in association with FAD's and other drifting objects, whereas the Units of Certification included under the present assessment report all relate to purse seine sets made of freeschools of tuna.
-Freeschools are considered to be those made on schools of tuna, the presence of which is indicated by sea surface bird activity or by the presence of baitfish in the water.
-Freeschool sets are truly unassociated sets, meaning that they take place at some distance from any FAD or other floating object or megafauna.
-Associated sets are generally considered to be those that take place at a distance of 5nm or more from a FAD.
+The majority of catches of Echebastar group vessels in recent years emanate from purse seine sets made in association with FADs and other drifting objects, whereas the Units of Certification included under the present assessment report all relate to purse seine sets made only on free schools of tuna.
+Free schools are considered to be those made on schools of tuna, the presence of which is indicated by sea surface bird activity or by the presence of baitfish in the water.
+Free school sets are truly unassociated sets, meaning that they take place at some distance from any FAD or other floating object or megafauna.
+Associated sets are generally considered to be those that take place at a distance of 5 nm or less from a FAD.

-Accordingly, the assessment has found that traceability with respect to the type of set with which discharged catches are associated cannot be verified and management is considered insufficient in this regard.
+Accordingly, the assessment has found that at the time of the site visit traceability with respect to the type of set with which discharged catches are associated cannot be verified and management is considered insufficient in this regard.
 While on-board procedures do require the recording of information in relation to purse seine sets (including whether freeschool, FAD, whale etc.), on-board procedures with regard to traceability do not ensure that freeschool catches are held separately and are not mixed with catches from non-freeschool sets.
 Overall this does not support the certification of any landed product.